-The following table summarizes our contractual obligations as of December 31, 2019:
+The following table summarizes our contractual obligations as of December 31, 2020:

-Payr nents Due by Pe eriod -
+Payments Due by Period

-Total ess than I year 3 years lousands) · 5 years e than years
+Total Less than Total 1 year 1. - 3 years 3 - 5 yea ars e than ears

+(in t housands)

-Sponsored Research (1) \$ 2,357 \$ 2,347 \$ 10 \$ \$
+Sponsored Research (1) \$ 1,817 \$ 1,817 \$ \$ \$ -

-Purchase Obligations (2) 5,623 5,603 20
+Purchase Obligations (2) 8,896 8,896

-Operating Leases (3) 677 557 115 5

-Total (4) \$ 8,657 \$ 8,507 \$ 145 \$ 5 \$
+Total (3) \$ 10,713 \$ 10,713 \$ \$ \$

-- (1) This item includes our contracted obligations under our sponsored research agreements. - (2) This item includes our contractual commitments under certain of our manufacturing and supply agreements. - (3) This item includes our continuing rent obligations, including for office space in New York, New York, the term for which is scheduled to expire at the end of June 2020. - (4) This table does not include: - any milestone payments which may become payable to third parties under license or acquisition agreements as the timing and likelihood of such payments are not known with certainty; - any royalty payments to third parties as the amounts, timing and likelihood of such payments are not known; - anticipated expenditures under supply agreements for periods for which we are not yet bound under binding purchase orders; or - contracts that are entered into in the ordinary course of business that are not material in the aggregate in any period presented above.
+(1) This item includes our contracted obligations under our sponsored research agreements.

+(2) This item includes our contractual commitments under certain of our manufacturing and supply agreements.

+- (3) This table does not include: - any milestone payments which may become payable to third parties under license or acquisition agreements as the timing and likelihood of such payments are not known with certainty; - any royalty payments to third parties as the amounts, timing and likelihood of such payments are not known; - anticipated expenditures under supply agreements for periods for which we are not yet bound under binding purchase orders; or - contracts that are entered into in the ordinary course of business that are not material in the aggregate in any period presented above.

-In addition to the amounts set forth in the table above, we may be required, under the agreements under which we acquired rights to Zimura, IC-100, IC-200, our miniCEP290 program and our HtrA1 program, to make milestone payments and/or pay royalties.
-These payments are described in further detail in the descriptions of the applicable agreements set forth in this section
+In addition to the amounts set forth in the table above, we may be required, under the agreements under which we acquired rights to Zimura, IC-100, IC-200, IC-500 and our miniCEP290 program, to make milestone payments and/or pay royalties.
+These payments are described in further detail in the descriptions of the applicable agreements set forth in this section.

 We also have letter agreements with certain employees that require the funding of a specific level of payments, if certain events, such as a termination of employment in connection with a change in control or termination of employment by the employee for good reason or by us without cause, occur.
-For a description of these obligations, see our definitive proxy statement on Schedule 14A for our 2019 annual meeting of stockholders, as filed with the SEC on April 18, 2019.
+For a description of these obligations, see our definitive proxy statement on Schedule 14A for our 2020 annual meeting of stockholders, as filed with the SEC on April 28, 2020.